Control-Oriented Deep Space Communications For Unmanned Space Exploration: System Model

-where $P_{Los}$ is the line-of-sight probability, $FSPL$ is the free space path loss, $SF_1$ and $SF_2$ are the fading margins reserved for the shadowing fading, and $CL$ is the clutter effect-introduced loss.
-The atmospheric effect is neglected by taking Mars as an example, whose atmosphere is much thinner than that of Earth \cite{f19}.
-The computing formula of $FSPL$ is
+where $PL$ is the path loss, $P_{Los}$ is the line-of-sight probability, $SF_1$ and $SF_2$ are the fading margins reserved for the shadowing fading, and $CL$ is the clutter effect.
+The specific values of these parameters depend on the planetary conditions, such as the presence of atmosphere and surface dust. $FSPL$ represents the free-space path loss, which is a function of the carrier frequency $f_c$ (MHz) and the mother-daughter distance $d_k$ (km):

-where $d_k$ (m) is the distance between the spacecraft and the $k$th daughter probe and $f_c$ (MHz) is the carrier frequency.
-In addition, we calculate the antenna gain of the spacecraft by the following expression \cite{ff11}
+In addition, we calculate the antenna gain of the mother spacecraft \cite{ff11}: